Pál Szalai: Show trial preparations 1953 in Hungary

 Preparations for a show trial started 1953 in Budapest to "prove" that Wallenberg had never been in the Soviet Union, nobody had dragged off Wallenberg in 1945, least of all the Soviet Army.
 Everything was ready for a trial designed to prove that Wallenberg had been the victim of cosmopolitan Zionists.
-Three leaders of the Jewish community of Budapest Dr. László Benedek, Lajos Stöckler, and Miksa Domonkos, as well as two additional "eyewitnesses" Pál Szalai and Károly Szabó were arrested and tortured.
+Three leaders of the Jewish community of Budapest and former officials of the Central Jewish Council, Dr. László Benedek, Lajos Stöckler, and Miksa Domonkos, as well as two additional "eyewitnesses" Pál Szalai and Károly Szabó were arrested and tortured.
+The witness' forced confessions detailed how they saw Stöckler in the basement of the American Embassy standing over Wallenberg's dead body with a smoking pistol still in his hand.

 The preparations for the show trial were initiated in Moscow, as part of Joseph Stalin's increasing antisemitic and anti-Zionist campaign - e.g. Solomon Mikhoels murder, Night of the Murdered Poets (of the World War II time Jewish Anti-Fascist Committee), Slansky Trial, Doctors' Plot.
 After Stalin's death on March 5, 1953, and as Lavrentiy Beria was executed, the trial was aborted and the arrestees released in fall 1953.
-Due to severe torture Miksa Domonkos died shortly after being released and Lajos Stöckler became psychologically impaired.
+Due to severe torture Miksa Domonkos died shortly after being released while Lajos Stöckler was convicted of foreign currency charges, persistent disloyalty, and unfit to participate in public affairs.
+Stöckler was sentenced to 5.5 years in prison and fifty percent of his assets were confiscated as penalty.
+Although conditionally released in late 1954 and later pardoned in 1956 he had become psychologically impaired and died in 1960.

 Emigration and death

-He emigrated 1956 to the United States and lived in New Jersey then moved to California.
+Szalai emigrated in 1956 to the United States and lived in New Jersey, then moved to California.
 He died on January 16, 1994, in Los Angeles, California, under the name "Paul Sterling".